SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

         c01.haltIt()
     }

-You can retrieve which node are connected using node.up / node.down.
+You can retrieve which nodes are connected to the connector using node.up / node.down.

 The CtrlConnector also provide an API to access SignalKey :